acellam/ment/README.md

 ## Issues, suggestions and feature requests
 We are actively maintaining this widget, please report any issues or suggestion for improvement at https://github.com/mistaguy/metvn/issues

-## Development
+## Development and contribution
-Prerequisite: Install git, node package manager, webpack CLI, grunt CLI, Karma CLI
+Prerequisite: Install git, node package manager, webpack CLI, grunt CLI, Vue CLI

 To contribute, fork and clone.